Whether you are travelling for a holiday or a business trip, you can still maintain good management of your asthma with some forward planning.

 It is a good idea to:

-- Take a little more medication than you think you’ll need, just in case.
+- Pack a little more asthma medication than you think you’ll need, just in case.

-- Consider taking a prescription in case you lose all or some of your supplies.
+- Consider taking an asthma medication prescription with you in case you lose all or some of your supplies.

 - A spacer device is cheap and portable, which makes it a better choice for travelling than a nebuliser.